 - Compare Forex Brokers

-For our 2021 Forex Broker Review we assessed, rated, and ranked 27 international forex brokers.
-Each broker was graded on 108 different variables and, in total, over 50,000 words of research were produced.
+For our 2022 Forex Broker Review we assessed, rated, and ranked 39 international forex brokers over a three-month time period resulting in over 50,000 words of published research.

-All data submitted by brokers is hand-checked for accuracy.
-Ultimately, our rigorous data validation process yields an error rate of less than .1% each year, providing site visitors quality data they can trust.
+Ultimately, our rigorous data validation process yields an error rate of less than .1% each year, providing site visitors with quality data they can trust.
 Learn more about how we test.

 Forex Risk Disclaimer

 "There is a very high degree of risk involved in trading securities.
 With respect to margin-based foreign exchange trading, off-exchange derivatives, and cryptocurrencies, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or related instrument.
 It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses."
 Learn more.